mk-fg/reliable-discord-client-irc-daemon/README.md

 use other clients or WebUI for that (or ask someone to contact you first), but once private chat channel is created, it can be used in rdircd as well.

-See also [Auto-joining channels] and/or [/join e.g. #rdircd.leftover.me channel]
-to monitor private messages reliably, if needed.
+See also [Auto-joining channels], [Channel history] and/or [/join e.g. #rdircd.leftover.me channel] to monitor private messages reliably, if needed.

 [/join e.g. #rdircd.leftover.me channel]:
   #hdr-rdircd.monitor_and_rdircd.leftover_channels